Fixed versus adjustable rate loans

-Most Adjustable Rate Mortgages are capped, which means they can't go up over a certain amount in a given period.
-There may be a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent per year, even though the underlying index goes up by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the payment can go up in a given period.
-In addition, almost all ARM programs have a "lifetime cap" — this means that your rate can never exceed the capped percentage.
+The majority of Adjustable Rate Mortgages are capped, so they won't go up over a specific amount in a given period of time.
+There may be a cap on interest rate variances over the course of a year.
+For example: no more than two percent per year, even though the underlying index goes up by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the monthly payment can increase in a given period.
+The majority of ARMs also cap your rate over the life of the loan period.

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell or refinance at the lower property value.
+Most people who choose ARMs choose them because they want to get lower introductory rates and don't plan on staying in the house longer than this initial low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they cannot sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (478) 746-2063.
 We answer questions about different types of loans every day.